crawsome/Orchestroller/README.md

 # Controllerchestra
 Use an Xbox controller to play classic SNES samples

+Windows only for now.
+HTML5, Mac, and Mobile coming soon.

 New features coming soon!
 Check the [changelog](https://github.com/crawsome/Controllerchestra/blob/main/CHANGELOG) for progress!

 Since file is >25MB, it's [now Hosted on Google Drive](https://drive.google.com/drive/folders/1ObdEMC8VGwFjCccph-_PhdBf2WBs7h_a)